nrwl/nx/docs/generated/cli/run-many.md

 Type: `string`

-Projects to run (comma delimited patterns)
+Projects to run. (comma delimited project names and/or patterns)

 ### runner